DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 * **Purpose:** This Markdown file allows users to inject their preferred technologies, design patterns, or other technical biases into the planning agents (e.g., PM, Architect).

-* **How to Change:** Add markdown content describing your preferences.
-For example, you can specify preferred frontend frameworks, backend languages, database types, or architectural styles.
+* **How to Change:** Add markdown content describing my preferences.
+For example, I can specify preferred frontend frameworks, backend languages, database types, or architectural styles.

-* **Impact of Changes:** Planning agents will consider these preferences when generating PRDs, architecture documents, and making technology recommendations, leading to plans more aligned with your specific technical stack and philosophy.
+* **Impact of Changes:** Planning agents will consider these preferences when generating PRDs, architecture documents, and making technology recommendations, leading to plans more aligned with my specific technical stack and philosophy.

 ### 3.4.
 Core Configuration (`bmad-core/core-config.yaml`).